myeong/git-practice/README.md

 git push origin [branch_name]
 ```

 Let's suppose that your experiment in the new branch was successful.
-Then, you want to merge your changes in the new branch to your master branch.
-In this case, you need to switch to the master branch first by typing:
+Then, you want to merge your changes in the new branch to your main branch.
+In this case, you need to switch to the main branch first by typing:

 ```
-git checkout master
+git checkout main
 ```
-Now, you're in the master branch without your new changes.
+Now, you're in the main branch without your new changes.
 You can merge the new changes from the other branch by typing:

 ```
 git merge [branch_name]
 ```
-Now, your master branch has the new changes made in the new branch.
-However, these changes are only in your computer, not on the Github repository (you pushed your changes to your new branch only, not to the master branch yet).
+Now, your main branch has the new changes made in the new branch.
+However, these changes are only in your computer, not on the Github repository (you pushed your changes to your new branch only, not to the main branch yet).

-Since the changes are already added and committed in the new branch, you can just push it in the master branch.
+Since the changes are already added and committed in the new branch, you can just push it in the main branch.

 ```
-git push origin master
+git push origin main
 ```
 Then, both of your branches have up-to-date changes.